amakarewicz/2023-DTU-MLOps-Object-Detection/README.md

 ### Framework

-Since we are working on an image-related problem, we are going to use the Transformers framework, which provides thousands of pretrained models to perform tasks on text, vision, and audio.
+We will be using the Transformers framework, which provides thousands of pretrained models to perform tasks on text, vision, and audio.

 ### Usage of the selected framework in the project